 Workhorses: Low Potential / High-Performance

-Workhorses are basically effective performing employees that may have reached the limit of their career potential.
+Workhorses are basically effective performing employees who may have reached the limit of their career potential.
 Mentoring can help improve their creative and lateral thinking.

 Backups: Low Potential / Moderate Performance